 - Olympiodorus, Commentary on Plato’s Phaedo.
 Edited and translated by L.G.
 Westerink.
 2nd revised edition.
 Prometheus Trust, 2009.

-While the first two volumes are available as only somewhat-overpriced paperbacks, the Gorgias commentary is unfortunately only published as a criminally expensive academic hardcover.
+The first two volumes are now available for free under a Creative Commons license from Michael Griffin’s Olympiodorus Online project (here).
+The Gorgias commentary is unfortunately only published as a criminally expensive academic hardcover.
 That said, you can probably borrow it directly from a state university, or from your public library via interlibrary loan.
 Olympiodorus’ commentary on the Phaedo—the most challenging of these three commentaries—is available for a truly reasonable price from the Prometheus Trust (in the USA, here — see note).

 My recommendation is first to read each dialogue alone, then on a second (or subsequent) pass, to read the dialogue and the commentary side by side.

 We also have Platonic commentaries on the Alcibiades by Proclus and on the Phaedo by Damascius, who were heads of the Academy in Athens in the 5th and 6th centuries CE, but these are intended for more advanced students, and are a bit more difficult.
 Start with Olympiodorus instead!

 For a practical guide to ethics from a Platonist perspective, we’re blessed with a commentary on the Handbook of Epictetus, written by Athenian Platonist teacher Simplicius in the 6th century CE.
 While Epictetus himself was a Stoic, his Handbook is concerned much more with the “what” than the “why” of Hellenistic ethics.
 Simplicius’ approach is to supplement Epictetus’ sound practical advice, with a rigorous Platonist physics and metaphysics.

 The English translation is split into two volumes, which also include the full text of Epictetus’ Handbook itself: